coxmediagroup/developer-3-skills-test/comments/comments.md

 Sizes above and below ` $base ` are written with *rem* intentionally so that a change to  ` $base ` will also change any other sizes we use.
 The idea is to keep the size ratios between the fonts constant even if a change becomes necessary.

 #### c014
-Responsive breakpoints are provided but will likely be unnecessary if we Bootstrap.
+Responsive breakpoints are provided but will likely be unnecessary if we use Bootstrap.

 #### c015
 This is simply to mark a Twitter Bootstrap breakpoint.